w7-3/webautomate-pipeline-resources/src/docs/glossary.spec.md

 **The Solution Configuration**

-A Solution Configuration are settings required to run a solution.
+A Solution Configuration settings required to run a solution.